KnuckleCracker/CW4-bug-tracker/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
 about: Suggest an idea for this project.
-title: "{Suggestion] "
+title: "[Suggestion] "
 labels: Suggestion
-assignees: ''
+assignees: Karsten75

 ---